HomeGlossary › Berries

 Chemistry and Scent Profile

-in perfumery, berries are often featured in top or heart notes.
-Their sweet, tart character can harmonize beautifully with floral notes, citrus, and even spicy elements.
-Whether used in a fruity floral or a gourmand blend, berries create an inviting and approachable scent that appeals to a wide audience.
-As niche perfumers continue to explore this ingredient, new interpretations and combinations are constantly emerging.
+In perfumery, berries often feature in top or heart notes.
+Their sweet, tart character can combine with floral notes, citrus, and even spicy elements.
+Whether used in a fruity floral or a gourmand blend, berries add an approachable scent.
+Niche perfumers continue to explore new combinations of this ingredient.

 Did You Know?